 Bendigo Bank Geelong Wine Show – 17 & 18 October

-Now in its 18th year, the Geelong Wine Show continues to bring together big and small producers from across the Geelong Wine Region showcasing the diversity of their wines.
+Now in its 18th year, the Geelong Wine Show continues to bring together big and small producers from across the Geelong Wine Region showcasing the quality and diversity of their wines.

 It is with thanks to the sponsors, judges and Geelong region producers who make the Geelong Wine Show one of the standout regional wine shows in Australia.